ve7gel/RainMachine/POLYGLOT_CONFIG.md

 #
 1. Password to access the rainmachine (same as webui login)
-2. ip or hostname of the rainmachine
+2. IP or hostname of the rainmachine
-3. Coming soon...units for conversion of rain measurements
+3. Units for conversion of rain measurements